Orange-OpenSource/hurl/docs/installation.md

 ### Windows

+Windows requires the [Visual C++ Redistributable Package] to be installed manually, as this is not included in the installer.

 #### Zip File

 Hurl can be installed from a standalone zip file at [Hurl latest GitHub release].
 You will need to update your `PATH` variable.